RespeQt/RespeQt/readme.txt

 License (see license.txt file for more details)
 ===============================================
+RespeQt fork Copyright 2015 by Joseph Zatarski
+RespeQt is based on AspeQt 1.0.0-preview7
-Original code up to version 0.6.0 Copyright 2009 by Fatih Aygün.
+Original AspeQt code up to version 0.6.0 Copyright 2009 by Fatih Aygün.
-Updates since v0.6.0 Copyright 2012 by Ray Ataergin.
+Updates to AspeQt since v0.6.0 to 1.0.0-preview7 Copyright 2012 by Ray Ataergin.

 You can freely copy, use, modify and distribute it under the GPL 2.0 license.
 Please see license.txt for details.